OGGM/oggm/docs/api.rst

 ============

 Global tasks are tasks which are run on a set of glaciers (most often: all glaciers in the current run).
-They are not parallelizable.
+They are not parallelizable at the user level but might use multiprocessing internally.

 .. autosummary::
     :toctree: generated/
     :nosignatures:

     tasks.compute_ref_t_stars
-    tasks.crossval_t_stars

 Classes
 =======